DouglasCountyCO/NearMeDC/README.md

 bundle exec rake publishers:update
 ```

-The first command downloads active publishers from Citygram.
+The first command downloads active publishers from NearMeDC.
 The second command will update those publishers from open data portals across the country.

 ##### Send a digest